liehuozhizun/MMS-Web-BE/README.md

 ## Brief Introduction

-<br/>&nbsp;&nbsp;&nbsp;&nbsp;MMS is a Rest-based Website developed with Java and Spring Boot Framework.
-This is Back-end Restful Service.
+<br/>&nbsp;&nbsp;&nbsp;&nbsp;MMS is a rest-based website developed with Java and Spring Boot Framework.
+This is a back-end restful service.
 <br/>&nbsp;&nbsp;&nbsp;&nbsp;It is designed for our staffs to manage our members' information and other daily transactions of our organization.
 <br/>&nbsp;&nbsp;&nbsp;&nbsp;At this time, this software uses H2 as the local database but will be replaced by a cloud database, in the future, to better support our staffs.
 A Front-end website is under development.